Are you turning into Nurse Ratched? Nurse Burnout & Infections

 Caregiver burnout is a well documented phenomenon and it is something we’ve talked about here in this blog.
-Well intentioned, hardworking, dedicated cargivers struggle on a daily basis to provide the best possible care and quality of life to their loved ones.
+Well intentioned, hardworking, dedicated caregivers struggle on a daily basis.
+Especially to provide the best possible care and quality of life to their loved ones.
 It’s overwhelming, emotionally draining and physically exhausting.
 Well, it turns out that it applies to nurses just as much – and we have the study to prove it!

 A new article in the American Journal of Infection Control, by Jeannie Cimiotti RN et al., shows that there is a “significant association between patient-to-nurse ratio and urinary tract infections.”
 According to the authors, if Pennsylvania hospitals reduced burnout by 30% they would have 4,006 fewer urinary tract infections and see an annual cost saving of $3.3 million.